 1988 Russell Peterson, President Emeritus, National Audubon Society

-1987 Garrett Hardin, Human Ecology, UC Santa Barbara, CA
+1987 Garrett Hardin, Human Ecology, UC Santa Barbara

 1986 Edith Brown Weiss, Professor Emeritus, Professor Law Center, Georgetown University